Aliases for ADH7 Gene

 GeneCards Summary for ADH7 Gene

 ADH7 (Alcohol Dehydrogenase 7 (Class IV), Mu Or Sigma Polypeptide) is a Protein Coding gene.
-Diseases associated with ADH7 include atrophic gastritis and hemorrhoid.
-Among its related pathways are Signaling by GPCR and Metabolism.
-GO annotations related to this gene include oxidoreductase activity and retinol binding.
-An important paralog of this gene is ADH6.
+Diseases associated with ADH7 include Alcohol Dependence and Atrophic Gastritis.
+Among its related pathways are Drug metabolism - cytochrome P450 and Cyclophosphamide Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and retinol binding.
+An important paralog of this gene is ADH1A.

 Dehydrogenases are enzymes that catalyze reduction reactions through the transfer of hydrogen ions (protons) from the substrate to an acceptor or co-enzyme.
 Co-enzymes are small organic molecules involved in enzyme catalysis, such as nicotinamide adenine dinucleotide (NAD+ or NADH), nicotinamide adenine dinucleotide phosphate (NADP+ or NADPH), flavin adenine dinucleotide (FAD) and flavin mononucleotide (FMN).